AfricasTalkingTalent/TechnicalChallengeJune2019/README.md

   - A Correct fork, branch and pull request
   - Using the GitHub Pull Request Time Stamp and correct code quality & structure, we unfortunately won't be able to consider any code challenge that goes over the timeline stated above.
   - Code quality and structure will be evaluated by the team
-  - Do not share any code that you cannot opensource on the Git Repository as its open source and Africa's Talking will not be liable for any breach of intellectual property (if any) once shared on the platform.
+  - Do not share any code that you cannot opensource on the Git Repository as its open source and Africa's Talking will not be liable for any breach of intellectual property (if any) once shared on the pl git pull origin masteratform.
   - Complete both challenges below

 ## Terms and Conditions